Posted on 24 February 2017 by Paul

 Others showed empathy for the innocent civilians killed, and found the sole aim of killing to be boring, unchallenging and needless violence.

 The boys found positive aspects of the game to be freedom and the ability to release tension.
-The females saw no positives.
+The girls saw no positives.

 This is pretty funny.
 You just go around shooting and killing people... you're pretty much just massacring everyone.